 — ALSO —

-There are additional articles that can give you additional insights that are provided below.
+There are additional articles that can give you additional insights after your spouse dies that are provided below.
 Please click onto the following web site links to read:

 — ALSO —

-For those who have a friend who is a widow, the following article posted on the Crosswalk.com web site might help you in reaching out to her.
+For those who have a friend who is a widow, the following Crosswalk.com article might help you in reaching out to her.